JamesSMF/split_money_evenly/README.md

 # Version 2.0: Optimized the algorithm

 The overall algorithm has been more complicated and therefore the running time prolonged.
 However, this improvement reduces most of redundant transfers.

+# Version 2.1: Fixed some algorithm problems

+This version merges version 1.0 algorithm and version 2.0 algorithm to make the algorithm more accurate so that it reduces more redundant transactions.